equinor/student-event-lindesnes/README.md

 ## Case work

-We want to introduce you to the Lindesnes principles and ask you to apply the principles to some real life scenarios.
+We want to introduce you to the Lindesnes principles and ask you to apply the principles to a real life scenario.

 1. Browse through the [Lindesnes principles](Lindesnes%20-%20Principles.pdf)
 2. Read through the [scenario](Lindesnes%20%E2%80%93%20Scenarios.pdf)